langchain4j/langchain4j/docs/docs/integrations/language-models/google-ai-gemini.md

 ```

 Gemini will craft a Python script, execute it on its server, and return the result.
-Since we asked to see the code and output of the execution, the answer will look as follow:
+Since we asked to see the code and output of the execution, the answer will look as follows:

 ~~~
 Code executed: